 Today the degree of urbanization varies between some 60-70 % in the states in transition to more than 85 % in the West, e.g. Germany, Denmark and Sweden.
 A majority, more than 50 % of the population, still lives close to the coasts, less than 30 km from the sea line.
 The old centers for trade and commerce are still important.
 Outstanding examples are St Petersburg, Gdansk, Stockholm, Hamburg and Copenhagen on the coast.
 The medevial power centres are however small.
 Visby, Kalmar, and Lübeck are examples.
 The Baltic region today has 29 cities of more than 250.000 inhabitants.
+Of these about 8 have more than 1 million inhabitants.

-LR making mobility in cities increasingly difficult.
+making mobility in cities increasingly difficult.
 The turnover of resources and the resulting waste piling up are today far from sustainable and constitute increasing problems for cities.